patefacio/xgrep/README.md

 * Provide the *find|grep* equivalent combo in single script with less to remember

-* Provide generation of $HOME/.xgrep.el for easy access to grepping commands from emacs
+* Provide generation of $HOME/.xgrep.el for easy access to your grepping commands from emacs

 # Prereqs/Notes

 This uses MongoDB for the persistence of indices and filters.
 It uses updatedb/mlocate for the creation/search of directories.
-The databases are stored in $HOME/xgreps/...
+The databases are stored in **$HOME/xgreps/...**

+The default MongoDB uri is "mongodb://127.0.0.1/xgreps".
+You can override this by setting the XGREP_MONGO_URI environment variable.

+If the -e option is used the file **$HOME/.xgreps.el** is written

 # Examples